GCSE grades in England have changed from letters to numbers. Here's a simple guide.

 When is this all happening?

-The new course for most other GCSE subjects will be examined in 2018.
+9-1 courses for most other GCSE subjects will be first examined in 2018.

 What about Wales and Northern Ireland?